Sam Levinson: Career

-Levinson made his film debut as an actor in the 1992 fantasy comedy Toys, alongside his brother Jack.
-He later appeared in the comedy-drama film Bandits (2001) and the satirical comedy film What Just Happened (2008).
-In 2009, he co-starred as Peter Thompson in the arthouse drama film Stoic.
-In 2011, Levinson won the Waldo Salt Screenwriting Award at the Sundance Film Festival for his directorial debut film, Another Happy Day, which starred Ellen Barkin.
+Levinson made his film debut as an actor in his father, director Barry Levinson's 1992 fantasy comedy Toys, alongside his brother Jack.
+He continued to appear in his father's films such as the comedy-drama film Bandits (2001) and the satirical comedy film What Just Happened (2008).
+In 2009, acted in the Uwe Boll film Stoic.
+In 2011, Levinson premiered his directorial film debut, Another Happy Day, which starred Ellen Barkin at the Sundance Film Festival.

+Despite the film's negative reviews, it received the Waldo Salt Screenwriting Award.

 Levinson co-wrote the 2017 television film The Wizard of Lies, which was directed by his father Barry Levinson.
 The film focuses on Bernie Madoff, who is played by Robert De Niro.
 Levinson wrote and directed the film Assassination Nation which premiered at the 2018 Sundance Film Festival to mixed reviews from critics, who praised its "frenetic and visually stylish" action but criticized the thinly-written characters.
-In June 2019, Levinson created the HBO television drama series Euphoria, based on the Israeli series of the same name (Hebrew: אופוריה).
+In June 2019, Levinson created the HBO television drama series Euphoria, based on the Israeli series of the same name.
 The series has received both praise and criticism for its direction, writing, and acting.
 It is infamous for its raw and graphic portrayal of teenagers wrestling with drug addiction and sexuality.

-In 2020, Levinson wrote and directed the film Malcolm & Marie, reuniting him with Euphoria star Zendaya.
-The film was distributed by Netflix in February 2021.
-He also executive produced the drama film Pieces of a Woman.
-Levinson co-wrote the screenplay for the psychological erotic thriller Deep Water (2022), based on the 1957 novel of the same name by Patricia Highsmith.
-On June 29, 2021, Levinson announced that he will be co-creating, writing and executive producing another HBO television drama series The Idol, alongside recording artist Abel 'The Weeknd' Tesfaye and his producing partner Reza Fahim.